cedricwalter/cedricwalter.github.io/content/posts/contests/2020-04-07-we-raise-awareness-on-food-waste-and-emergency-stock-hoarding-in-times-of-covid-19.md

   - Competition
   - Hackathon
 ---
-We just have finished the 48h <a rel="noreferrer noopener" href="https://www.versusvirus.ch/" target="_blank">Versus Virus Hackaton</a> this weekend (03.04 &#8211; 05.04.2020) with the challenge to raise awareness on food waste and emergency stock hoarding in times of COVID-19.
+We just have finished the 48h https://www.versusvirus.ch/ Versus Virus Hackaton this weekend (03.04 &#8211; 05.04.2020) with the challenge to raise awareness on food waste and emergency stock hoarding in times of COVID-19.

 ## Overall

 * 263 projects submitted of 600 teams
 * 84 project short listed
 * 43 selected

 ## Pitch Deck

-<a rel="noreferrer noopener" href="https://disruptr.ch/The-Selfish-Hamster.pdf" target="_blank">Our Pitch Deck</a>

-## Team <figure class="wp-block-image size-large">
+## Team

 ![](https://www.waltercedric.com/2020/04/The-Selfish-Hamster-team-1024x577.webp)